thebracket/router_mapper/README.md

 ```

 Eventually, this is intended to be a useful addition to the LibreQoS network mapping system.
 For now, it's a toy.
 Enjoy.

+## Notes

+Currently using a fork of `csnmp`, because the original crashes on duplicate entries in a table.
+Routing tables are *allowed* to have multiple entries.